-While keeping your upper back and arms on the box or bench, position your feet, so they are adjacent to each other with a slight outward tilt of the heels.
+While keeping your upper back and arms on the box or bench, position your feet so they are adjacent to each other with a slight outward tilt of the heels.
 After lowering your hips into the box, perform an upward thrust using the muscles in your hips while simultaneously contracting your glutes at the finish of this exercise.
 You should avoid arching your lower back when performing hip thrusts.
-That is because arching your lower back can cause injuries, so you should always ensure that you execute these exercises correctly.
+That is because arching your lower back can cause injuries, so you should always ensure you execute these exercises correctly.

 Hips Dips Workout | 10 Min Side Booty Exercises

 Do hip abductions help with hip dips?
-When working on your hip abduction, you want to ensure that your shoulders are down and that your core muscles are engaged.
+When working on your hip abduction, you want to ensure that your shoulders are down and your core muscles are engaged.
 You shouldn't have much movement in your lower body if you accomplish these things.

 Now, while keeping the other leg straight, pull one of your legs out to the side using the muscles in your hips.

 As you raise your hips off the floor, extend your body, hips, and thighs upward toward the ceiling while contracting your glutes.
-Repeat the movement as often as you feel is required while bringing your lower back to the floor.
+Repeat the movement as often as required while bringing your lower back to the floor.
 That is a fantastic workout for your hamstrings and glutes; your glutes are the muscles in your buttocks.

 It would be best if you did not have difficulty doing hip dips now that you are familiar with squats, hip thrusts, hip abductions, and hip extensions.
 Conversely, hip dips may be more effective if you focus on the hip muscles with a few straightforward exercises.